Deploying models

 Creating a model version

-- Set Model Args - Enter the values of any arguments that your model might take. (optional)
+• Set Model Args - Enter the values of any arguments that your model might take.
+These are any key-value pairs that your model can use as inputs furing inference. (optional)

 Build status stuck in Working

-It might take a while for the model to build depending on the size of your model file, so it's completely normal if the "Build Status" stays in the mode "Working" for some time.
+It might take a while for the model to build depending on the size of your model file, so it's completely normal if the "Build Status" displays "Working" for a while.